Part 14.3 R/S Isomerism (optical isomerism) - an introduction

 e.g. The hydrolysis of a halogenoalkane with three different groups (R, R' and R") and the halogen (X) attached to the chiral carbon *C (using aqueous sodium hydroxide reagent).
 The situations can be complicated depending on the mechanism.
 Here we will assume the starting halogenoalkane consists only one of the possible optical isomers (enantiomers). the starting halogenoalkane consists only one of the possible optical isomers (enantiomers).

 (a) If the SN2 mechanism prevails, that is a single step bimolecular collision of the reactants (without intermediate carbocation formation), a single optical isomer of the alcohol is formed.
-In fact the spatial orientation about the chiral carbon is inverted, as is the optical activity in terms of the direction plane polarised light is turned (e.g. a Dextro form becomes a Laevo form).
+In fact the spatial orientation about the chiral carbon is inverted, as is the optical activity in terms of the direction plane polarised light is turned (e.g. a R isomer becomes an S isomer - assuming no change in the priority order in the substituted product).

 i.e. RR'R''*C-X + OH- RR'R''*C-OH + X-